-Dr. Sheeraz Qureshi is an Associate Attending Orthopedic Surgeon at Hospital for Special Surgery and Associate Professor of Orthopedic Surgery at Weill Cornell Medical College.
+Dr. Sheeraz Qureshi is Co-Chief of HSS Spine and an Attending Orthopedic Surgeon at HSS.
+He is also the Patty and Jay Baker Chair in Minimally Invasive Spine Surgery.
 He is a founding member and treasurer of the Minimally Invasive Spine Study Group (MISSG).

 Dr. Qureshi is a recognized leader and one of the premier surgeons in the field of minimally invasive and motion sparing spine surgery.
 He served as the Chief of Minimally Invasive Spine Surgery and the Associate Director of the Spine Center at Mount Sinai Hospital prior to joining HSS.
 Dr. Qureshi has one of the busiest clinical practices in the country, performing nearly 300 minimally invasive spine surgeries annually.

-Dr. Qureshi's major research interests include outcomes related to minimally invasive spine surgery, cost-effectiveness and value of spinal surgery procedures, and comparative effectiveness of various treatments of spinal pathology.
+Dr. Qureshi is Research Director of the Spine Service at HSS.
+His major research interests include outcomes related to minimally invasive spine surgery, cost-effectiveness and value of spinal surgery procedures, and comparative effectiveness of various treatments of spinal pathology.
 He has authored over 100 articles, book chapters, and text books.
 He helps design innovative surgical technology with the leading spinal implant companies in the world.

 An acclaimed speaker and educator, Dr. Qureshi has given over 100 invited lectures around the world.
 He has also contributed his surgical videos for surgeon education around the world.
 Dr. Qureshi has trained fellows nationally and internationally.
 He has spine surgeons who have visited his operating room to learn the newest techniques in minimally invasive spine surgery from China, Korea, Japan, Australia, England, Thailand, Singapore, Australia, and India.